GitHub/Launchpad Teams and Mailing Lists

 The MariaDB Knowledge Base

-The Knowledge Base is contains documentation, an FAQ, troubleshooting articles, tutorials, and a place where you can ask and answer questions about specific MariaDB software.
+The Knowledge Base contains documentation, FAQs, troubleshooting articles, tutorials, and a place where you can ask and answer questions about specific MariaDB software.